ibm-messaging/mq-dev-patterns/README.md

 variable `KEY_REPOSITORY` be set to the path for the queue manager's exported `.pem` file. eg. If you have exported the `qmgrcert.pem` file to the root directory of this repository, then set `KEY_REPOSITORY` to `../qmgrcert.pem` .

-### Running a second Docker container with TLS
+### Using port forwarding to run a multiple containers

-Let's say you're already running MQ in a Docker container without TLS having set it up by following the [Ready, Set, Connect](https://developer.ibm.com/messaging/learn-mq/mq-tutorials/mq-connect-to-queue-manager/) tutorial.
+Let's say you're already running MQ in a Docker container without TLS having set it up by following the [Ready, Set, Connect](https://developer.ibm.com/series/mq-ready-set-connect/) tutorial.

 Now you want to run the second Docker container to try the samples with TLS switched on.

 You can have the same MQ objects set up in both, and switch between them by using the host port forwarding to make the non TLS queue manager available on port 1414 and the TLS one on port 1415.

-#### Creating self signed certificates by using `openssl`
+### Creating self signed certificates by using `openssl`

 Do this in a directory you'll easily remember as you'll have to copy the server certificates over into a temporary folder each time you need to run MQ with TLS in a Docker container.